-By telling him how you feel and bringing up how the women might not be aware of his relationship status, you are not accusing him of being disloyal or unfaithful but instead highlighting the way you perceive the situation and how it affects you.
+By telling him how you feel and bringing up how the women might not be aware of his relationship status, you aren't accusing him of being disloyal or unfaithful, but instead highlighting the way you perceive the situation and how it affects you.
 Your significant other may not know you have a problem with how many female coworkers he has, so you want to be sure to communicate your feelings.

 Your significant other may not know you have a problem with how many female coworkers he has, so you want to be sure to communicate your feelings.

 Your significant other would also benefit from you letting him know how you feel because it is essential to have an awareness of how you interact with the opposite gender.
 In some cases, friendliness in one’s party’s opinion may be received as flirtation another.
-Especially in a culture where people are very aware of #Metoo, it is important for your significant other to make his intentions completely clear and known to his coworkers when interacting with coworkers of the opposite of sex.
+Especially in a culture where people are very aware of #MeToo, it's important for your significant other to make his intentions completely clear and known to his coworkers when interacting with coworkers of the opposite of sex.
 Communication and transparency with each other can help strengthen your relationship and is something to work on constantly together.

-Be confident in yourself
+Be Confident in Yourself

 Maybe they are your coworkers with whom you laugh and talk about current events or maybe its guys on your intramural soccer team.
-In either case, be sure to make sure your significant know you spend time with guys in your sphere so that he can understand where you are coming from when addressing your concerns about women in the workplace or his friend group.
+In either case, be sure to make sure your significant other knows you spend time with guys in your sphere so that he can understand where you are coming from when addressing your concerns about women in the workplace or his friend group.
 Your intention is not to make him jealous but rather to heighten awareness.
 If this does not work and ends up creating hostility, resort to the above advice.

 Both you and your significant other can spend time together with friends of the opposite sex by having couple friends.
 Couple friends allow you to enjoy the company of others while also being with your significant other.
 You and your significant other can participate in fun dates with your couple friends or rewarding activities that make positive memories.
 Having couple friends also allows you simultaneously to have the security of still spending time with your significant other, which protects the integrity of your relationship.
-Finally, intentionally carving out time with couple friends allows you both to spend quality time with other people that you would not otherwise experience, thus enhancing and enriching your relationship.
+Finally, intentionally carving out time with couple friends allows you both to spend quality time with other people whom you would not otherwise experience, thus enhancing and enriching your relationship.

 Trust in your gut and your ability to identify the real red flags in your relationship.
-While a little bit of insecurity is standard when you think about who your significant other spends time with, remind yourself that you are unique and do not compare yourself to others.
+While a little bit of insecurity is standard when you think about who your significant other spends time with, remind yourself that you are unique and don't compare yourself to others.
 Focus on what you offer the relationship and how valuable you are because most likely your significant other thinks you’re so valuable that you shouldn’t even worry.